Chavezjune/juneteeth-/Home.md

 ### fillWeight
 Numeric value representing the width of the hachure lines.
 Default value of the fillWeight is set to half the **strokeWidth** of that shape.

+When using _dots_ styles to fill the shape, this value represents the diameter of the dot.

 ### hachureAngle
 Numerical value (in degrees) that defines the angle of the hachure lines.
 Default value is -41 degrees.